Argenis Reyes

-Argenis N. Reyes Sanchez (born September 25, 1982) is a former Dominican professional baseball second baseman.
+Argenis N. Reyes Sanchez (born September 25, 1982) is a Dominican former professional baseball second baseman.
 Formerly a member or the New York Mets organization, he is not related to former teammate José Reyes, although the two were childhood friends in the Dominican Republic..
 Reyes has also received attention from Mets fans in the past due to his unusual first name.

 Career

 Reyes was originally signed as an undrafted free agent by the Cleveland Indians in 2001.
 He played in the Indians farm system through 2007.
 His final stop was with the Akron Aeros in the AA Eastern League, where he hit .278 in 125 games in 2007.